 When young people start out on their own, either after graduating from college or when they get their first apartment, the need for credit is in a whole new category: survival debt.
-For young 20-somethings who can't turn to mom and dad for start-up money, launching their adult lives often entails going deep into credit card debt.
-With substantial debt already built up from college, many young adults can get tangled in a debt spiral they most likely never saw coming-one that threatens their ability to manage the costs of day-to-day living as they embark on adulthood, and can have long-term deleterious effects on the ability to build assets, save for retirement or support a family.
+For young twenty-somethings who can't turn to mom and dad for start-up money, launching their adult lives often entails going deep into credit card debt.
+With substantial debt already built up from college, many young adults can get tangled in a debt spiral they most likely never saw coming-one that threatens their ability to manage the costs of day-to-day living as they embark on adulthood, and can have long-term deleterious effects on asset building, supporting a family or saving for retirement.
 As wages dropped or stagnated during the 1980s and 1990s, more and more people turned to credit cards to stay afloat.
 The new demand for credit cards was easily met by a hungry credit card industry.
-Deregulation of the credit card industry created an environment where credit card companies have had unfettered ability to define, and arbitrarily change, the terms, rules and practices of the credit card agreement-all without the kind of meaningful regulation that fairly balances obligations between America's households and other lending industries.
+Deregulation of the credit card industry created an environment where credit card companies have had unfettered ability to define, and arbitrarily change, the terms, rules and practices of the credit card agreement-all without the kind of meaningful regulation that fairly balances obligations and fees between America's households and other lending industries.
 Today, Americans have \$800 billion in credit card debt.

-- " Seven out of 10 young adults with credit cards regularly have debt on their cards that they don't pay off each month, compared to just over half of all households. - " In 2005, low- to middle-income 18-to-34-year-olds with credit card debt reported an average balance of \$8,182. - " In 1983, median consumer debt for 25-to-34-year-olds was \$3,989 (in 2001 dollars).
-By 2001, the median consumer debt for households under 35 had tripled to \$12,000. - The average 25-to-34-year-old spends nearly 25 cents of every dollar of income on debt payments-more than double what baby boomers of the same age spent on debt payments in 1989. - " By 2001, nearly 12 out of every 1,000 young adults aged 25 to 34 were filing for bankruptcy, a 19 percent increase since 1991.
-Young adults now have the second highest rate of bankruptcy, just after those aged 35 to 44. - " College students are a prime target for credit card issuers, and the marketing onslaught has paid off.
+- Seven out of 10 young adults with credit cards regularly have debt on their cards that they don't pay off each month, compared to just over half of all households. - In 1983, median consumer debt for 25 to 34 year-olds was \$3,989 (in 2001 dollars).
+By 2001, the median consumer debt for households under 35 had tripled to \$12,000. - The average 25 to 34 year-old spends nearly 25 cents of every dollar of income on debt payments-more than double what baby boomers of the same age spent on debt payments in 1989. - By 2001, nearly 12 out of every 1,000 young adults aged 25 to 34 were filing for bankruptcy, a 19 percent increase since 1991.
+Young adults now have the second highest rate of bankruptcy, just after those aged 35 to 44.

+- College students are a prime target for credit card issuers, and the marketing onslaught has paid off.
 In 2002, the average college senior had six credit cards and an average balance of just over \$3,200.
-One in five students has credit card debt between \$3,000 and \$7,000. - " A set of Supreme Court decisions allowed national banks to charge their credit card customers the highest interest rate and fees permitted in the bank's home state-as opposed to the rate in the state in which the customer resides.
+One in five students has credit card debt between \$3,000 and \$7,000. - A set of Supreme Court decisions al-• lowed national banks to charge their credit card customers the higher interest rate and fees permitted in the bank's home state-as opposed to the rate in the state in which the customer resides.
 As a result, regional and national banks moved their operations to more states with little regulatory oversight, such as South Dakota and Delaware, where there were no laws limiting the amount of interest banks could charge for credit card loans.
-Since then, states began loosening their own usury laws, and 29 states have no limit on credit card interest rates. - " High rates and fees that were once considered usurious are now just profit for the card companies.
-The average late fee is now \$32, which in 2004 provided \$10 billion in revenue for the card companies. - " The credit card industry has become increasingly consolidated, with the top 10 card issuers controlling nearly 90 percent of the market.
+Since then, states began loosening their own usury laws, and 29 states have no limit on credit card interest rates.8

+- High rates and fees that were once considered usurious are now just profit for the card companies.
+The average late fee is now \$32, which in 2004 provided \$10 billion in revenue for the card companies. - The credit card industry has become increasingly consolidated, with the top 10 card issuers controlling nearly 90 percent of the market.
 The credit card industry earns \$2.5 billion in profits each month.